csp0015/Auburn-CPSC1210/README.md

 # Auburn-CPSC1210
+Intro to Computer Science I in Auburn's online computer science program.
 These are the programs I wrote for each project given to me in class